Faruqt/spreadsheet-management-service/README.md

     ```

 3. Set up Google Sheets API credentials:
-    - Create a .env file to match the env.sample file in the root directory.
+    - Create a `.env` file in the root directory and ensure it follows the structure of the `env.sample` file.
-    -Add your Google Service Account json credentials obtained from the google console and other environment variables:
+    - Add your Google Service Account json credentials obtained from the google console and other environment variables:
     ```sh
         GOOGLE_SHEET_KEY=<your-google-sheet-key>
         GOOGLE_SHEET_TITLE=<your-google-sheet-title>